AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/device-code/readme.md

 If you set up the sample with your app registration, you may be able to copy this object directly into your application.

-If you set up the sample with your app registration, you may be able to copy this object directly into your application.

 ```javascript
 const config = {
     auth: {